 Lost World has gone through fewer quality downgrades than other levels in SADX.
-There are several areas that can be called an improvement over the Dreamcast version.
+There are several areas that can be called improvements over the Dreamcast version.
 There are also some problems with lighting and transparency, and several new textures in the ports.
 Let’s take a closer look at the SADX redesign of this level.

-The start location reveals a slightly different mood for the stage.
+The start location reveals a somewhat different mood for the stage.
 Distant areas were shrouded in white fog on the Dreamcast, while the Gamecube version uses dark grey.
 In general, the level appears darker and more “withered”.
 If we forget for a moment that the original game was all about being a colorful spectacle at any given time, this change is not bad.
 It fits the “ruin” theme of the level quite well.
 The darker atmosphere also helps accentuate the lights* coming from those stone pillars:

 * While not immediately noticeable, the majority of fire sprites in SADX are broken slightly because of changes to the particle system.
 More on that in the Miscellaneous section.